SlabyG/SlabyGYM/README.md

 * Provide the customers with relevant information
 * Ensure that website is suitable for all users including impared user

+As a returned customer i would like to see:

+* News with promotions and offers
+* Access to log-in on the website
+* Access to re-edit my details
+* Gym store
+* Access to information based on

 #### Structure

 The structure of the page is Hierachical Tree Structure which elements will be revealed by leyers when sellected.